Learn About LIHEAP in Iowa

 If in need of utility assistance in Iowa, you are strongly encouraged to learn more about this invaluable assistance program, including the benefits that you and your family may be eligible for, the requirements that must be met in order to receive assistance and accepted application methods within the state.

-Types of LIHEAP Energy Assistance in Iowa
+Learn About Types of LIHEAP Energy Assistance in Iowa

 Iowa LIHEAP provides multiple benefits to eligible applicants, including financial assistance towards the payment of utility bills during winter months.
 By providing heating assistance to low income residents, the state can aid in the safeguard against serious health complications that can occur if the temperature in a home becomes too cold.
 Both homeowners and renters may be deemed eligible for benefits.